How to Upload More Files to NotebookLM? Quick Fixes and Better Alternatives (2026)

 • 100 notebooks total allowed

-NotebookLM Plus Offers More Space
+NotebookLM Plus Offers a Step Up

-NotebookLM Plus increases your capacity significantly.
+NotebookLM Pro increases your capacity significantly.
 You can upload up to 300 sources per notebook, which is six times more than the free version.
 The individual file size limits remain the same at 500,000 words or 200MB per source.

 NotebookLM limits